 Get inspired.
 Seriously, you have inspirations.
 You should be killing so many enemies that you will have trouble keeping an empty tray.
 Either a break free or a few purples should keep you mez free long enough to kill two full groups of enemies.
 Please look here for some handy methods to making the inspirations you want.

 Die.
 Ha, you probably think I'm kidding.
-Little hint: Mez and debuffs go away when you die, and Stygian Return gives you fifteen full seconds of glorious, unhindered retribution.
+Little hint: Mez and debuffs go away when you die, and Stygian Return gives you ten full seconds of glorious, unhindered retribution.

 Bosses can be a right pain if they're resistant to your negative energy damage.
 They will last a lot longer than the rest of the mob, leaving you without targets to buff off of, and a few of them might be more than you can handle.
 If you took the mantra to heart, I shouldn't have to explain what to do here.